Gusted/cors-anywhere-iframe/README.md

 Fork of Cors-Anywhere purely optimized for IFrame usages.
-All credits belongs to Rob Wu.
+Credits to Rob Wu for the originial codebase.

 ## License

 Copyright (C) 2013 - 2016 Rob Wu <rob@robwu.nl>
 Copyright (C) 2021 William Zijl

 Permission is hereby granted, free of charge, to any person obtaining a copy of